-I’m a literary translator from Arabic, German and Russian into English, my native language, with a particular focus on literary and academic translation, and children’s books.
+I’m a British literary translator from Arabic, German and Russian into English, with a particular focus on literary and academic translation, and children’s books.

 I’m a keen advocate of translated literary fiction and international children’s fiction (#worldkidlit).
 I write reader’s reports for a range of publishers on fiction and non-fiction books written in Arabic, German and Russian.